 Who is liable for corporate credit card expenses?

 Corporate liability is most common with corporate credit cards.
-But if your business spends a lot and has many employees, some banks may tailor a liability program specific to your business.
+However, if your business spends a lot and has many employees, some banks may tailor a liability program specific to your business needs.

 - Corporate liability.
 In this case, the company is liable for all charges, except in specific circumstances when there are unauthorized charges.

 - Individual liability.
 This program holds the employee fully liable for charges.
-Card issuers check employee credit scores with a soft pull and require that employees submit expense reports for company-related purchases.
+Card providers check employee credit scores with a soft pull, and require that employees submit expense reports for company-related purchases.

 Tips for using a corporate credit card

-- Consider creating a corporate credit card policy so your employees understand what spending is allowed in your company.
+- Consider creating a corporate credit card policy so your employees understand the type of spending that is allowed.

-- Set up spending limits and controls for employee cards to help manage spending and set parameters.
+- Set up spending limits and controls for employee cards to help manage spending.

-- Setting up alerts to monitor card activity can help reduce fraudulent spending and help manage your budget.
+- Set up alerts to monitor card activity to help reduce fraudulent spending and help manage your budget.

 - Incentivize employees by allowing them to cash in rewards for personal use.

-With more invoices, employee credit cards and cashflow, your small business may be ready for a corporate card.
-These cards can help your business process payments easier and manage employee spending easier, they also provide relief from personal liability.
+With invoices flowing in, more employees and a bigger cashflow, your small business may be ready for a corporate card.
+While corporate cards can help to streamline your accounting process and manage employee spending easier, they also provide relief from personal liability.
 However, you’ll need to meet the eligibility requirements, which usually includes having a large revenue.

-If your small business is still making less than $1 million annually, has a fluctuating cash flow or only a few employees, consider comparing small business credit cards.
+If your small business is still making less than $1 million annually, has a fluctuating cash flow or only a few employees, consider comparing small business credit cards instead.

 Frequently asked questions